 Consolidating workflows, language labels, and team-level ownership may seem like simple improvements, but these features make l10n scalable for increasing numbers of l10n teams.
 While SIG Docs continues to iterate improvements, we've paid off a significant amount of technical debt and streamlined l10n in a single workflow.
 That's great for the future as well as the present.

 Localization is now consolidated in the kubernetes/website repository.
 We've configured the Kubernetes CI/CD system, Prow, to handle automatic language label assignment as well as team-level PR review and approval.

 Prow automatically applies language labels based on file path.
 Thanks to SIG Docs contributor June Yi, folks can also manually assign language labels in pull request (PR) comments.
 For example, when left as a comment on an issue or PR, this command assigns the label

 These repo labels let reviewers filter for PRs and issues by language.
-For example, you can now filter the k/website dashboard for PRs with Chinese content.
+For example, you can now filter the kubernetes/website dashboard for PRs with Chinese content.